PipeItToDevNull/PipeItToDevNull.github.io/_posts/BLOCK-ad-backups-powershell.md

 ![ServerBackupRecovery11.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery15.PNG)

-6. When it is done you can reboot the host and get back into Windows.
+6. When it is done you will get a summary of what is restored, then you can reboot the host and get back into Windows.

 ![ServerBackupRecovery11.PNG|400](../assets/images/windowsImageRecovery/ServerBackupRecovery16.PNG)